 Final Thoughts

-I would highly recommend the Proton LT Hoody over the Atom purely for the added durability and ventilation.
-In my opinion, it is better than the Atom if you want a synthetic insulated jacket for mountain adventures and better comfort.
-However, if you want more warmth or casual style, then the Arc’teryx Atom might be for you.
+When settling the Arc’teryx Proton vs Atom debate, I would highly recommend the Proton LT Hoody over the Atom purely for its vastly superior face-fabric durability and active ventilation.
+In my opinion, it is unequivocally better than the Atom if you want a technical synthetic insulated jacket engineered specifically for rigorous mountain adventures and harness-compatible comfort.
+However, if you prioritise static warmth or a looser, more casual urban style, then the classic Arc’teryx Atom might still be the right choice for you.

-What is our favourite mid-layer jacket?
-Please share this blog post with fellow hikers looking for an excellent addition to their kit
+What is your favourite active midlayer jacket right now?
+Have you made the switch to the Proton, or are you firmly on team Atom?
+Please share this blog post with fellow hikers looking for an excellent addition to their kit, and let me know your thoughts in the comments below!

 Pingback: Arc'teryx Beta AR: The Best Waterproof Jacket - Backpacker's Mentality